Life in Riga

 Latvian public broadcasting is the best way to follow the most recent news on various topics.
 The news channel offers insight into politics, society, culture, economy, as well as the weather forecast and a name day calendar.
 LSM is the unified news portal of Latvia's public television and radio services, with a mission to deliver informative, accurate and engaging content.

-Riga and Latvia, in general, are fairly safe.
-Violent street crimes are rare and most security problems are associated with petty theft, such as pick-pocketing, which is a problem in certain areas of the centre of Rīga (e.g., Central Market).
+Riga and Latvia are, in general, fairly safe.
+Violent street crime is rare and most security problems are associated with petty theft, such as pick-pocketing, which is a problem in certain areas of the centre of Riga (e.g., Central Market).
 Take care of your personal belongings and avoid unlit streets late at night.

 In public, you are only allowed to smoke in places specially designated for this purpose.
 It is forbidden to smoke in parks and at bus stops, as well as closer than 10 metres from the entrance of any government and public building.
 Smoking on University premises is prohibited!

 The possession of opened containers of alcoholic beverages in public places in Riga (including on the street or in parks), is prohibited and subject to a fine.
 Public intoxication is also prohibited and subject to a fine or arrest.

 In 2014, Riga was announced as the European Capital of WiFi.
 Free high-speed wireless internet is now easily accessible in more than 930 locations throughout Rīga, including parks, city squares and other open-air spaces.